looker-open-source/looker-explore-assistant/README.md

 ### Recommendations for fine tuning the model

 This app uses a one shot prompt technique for fine tuning a model, meaning that all the metadata for the model is contained in the prompt.
 This is a good technique for a small dataset, but for a larger dataset, you may want to use a more traditional fine tuning approach.
+In this repo we check the prompt token limit and if it is greater than 3000, we use the `text-bison32k` model otherwise `text-bison` is used.
+You can change this limit in the `cloud-function/src/main.py` file.
+This is a simple implementation, but you can also use a more sophisticated approach that involves generating embeddings for explore metadata and leveraging a vector database for indexing.
+For more information on this approach, please see this [blog post](https://cloud.google.com/blog/products/ai-machine-learning/how-to-build-a-natural-language-processing-search-engine-with-vertex-ai).

 To best optimize the one shot prompt accuracy, please update the example input output string in the Cloud Function code to be a representative sample of the data you are trying to model.
 For example, if you are trying to model a dataset of sales data, you may want to use a prompt like "What is the total sales for each region?" and follow that with the output using Looker's expanded url syntax.
 20-100 examples is a good starting point for a one shot prompt and can drastically improve the accuracy of the model.